lumapu/ahoy/tools/rpi/README.md

 Configuration
 -------------

-Local settings are read from ~/ahoy.conf
+Local settings are read from ahoy.yml
-An example is provided as ahoy.conf.example
+An example is provided as ahoy.yml.example

 Todo
 ----